Luoxd1996/Rank2nuclearSegmentation/README.md

 # Rank2nuclearSegmentation
-Self-supervised learning for nuclear segmentation by learning to rank.
+Self-supervised learning for nuclear segmentation by learning to rank(based on counting).